-BRZ is constantly evolving to offer you always the best!
+BRZ is constantly evolving to offer only the best!
 Bringing together technology and people, we want you to have an amazing experience.
-We guarantee a quick, economical and hassle-free purchase.
+We guarantee a quick, affordable and hassle-free purchase.
 Simulate your insurance and save on your policy today!

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 To fulfill this, we aim to adhere as strictly as possible to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
 These guidelines explain how to make web content accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us ensure that the website is accessible to all people: blind people, people with motor impairments, visual impairment, cognitive disabilities, and more.

 This website utilizes various technologies that are meant to make it as accessible as possible at all times.
 We utilize an accessibility interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.

 Additionally, the website utilizes an AI-based application that runs in the background and optimizes its accessibility level constantly.
 This application remediates the website’s HTML, adapts Its functionality and behavior for screen-readers used by the blind users, and for keyboard functions used by individuals with motor impairments.

 If you’ve found a malfunction or have ideas for improvement, we’ll be happy to hear from you.
 You can reach out to the website’s operators by using the following email